MarkZaki/buyersClub/README.md

-# buyersClub
+# buyersclub

-buyersClub is a full-featured E-commerce website with MERN stack technology
+buyersclub is a full-featured E-commerce website with MERN stack technology

 to start the server: